-Netflix is the platform that set the framework for how present day successful streaming services operate.
-Netflix allows viewers to watch content without the interruption of ads, dishes out new content constantly, produces its own original content, and releases TV series episodes simultaneously in one go, satisfying the immediate gratification of modern day viewers.
+Netflix is one of the platforms that set the framework for how present day successful streaming services operate.
+Netflix allows viewers to watch content without the interruption of ads, dishes out new content constantly, produces its own original content, and releases TV series episodes simultaneously in one go, satisfying the immediate gratification of modern-day viewers.

 But how does the price and services offered by Netflix compare to other streaming services in Malaysia?